mtrevisan/Boxon/README.md

 <br/>

-Each annotated class is processed by `Codec.class`, that is later retrieved by `Parser.java` depending on the starting header.
+Each annotated class is processed by `ProtocolMessage.class`, that is later retrieved by `Parser.java` depending on the starting header.
 For that reason each starting header defined into `MessageHeader` annotation SHOULD BE unique.

 All the SpEL expressions are evaluated by `Evaluator.java`.